 The Hall of Fame is a museum chronicling the history of baseball.
 For many years the baseball writers and players were drinking buddies.
 The writers celebrated the players.
 This was a result of the Black Sox scandal in 1919, and the concentrated effort by all involved to rehabilitate baseball’s image in American society.

-Thanks to Ryan Thibodaux’s meticulous Hall of Fame vote tracking sheet, we can see a scant 8.5% of the known vote is in for 2019.
-Schilling is tracking at 74.3%, but his percentage will decline.
-This is due to players’ percentages being lower on private ballots than public ones.
-Last year, Schilling received 18% fewer votes on private verse public ballots.
-Schilling has a massive mountain to climb to reach the Hall of Fame.
+Thanks to Ryan Thibodaux’s meticulous Hall of Fame vote tracking sheet, we can see the details of the vote for 2019.
+Schilling received 64.7%, but only 41.2% on private ballots.
+In 2018, Schilling received 25.8% fewer votes on private verse public ballots.
+This year it was 23.5% less.
+Schilling still has a massive mountain to climb to reach the Hall of Fame.

 Hopefully the writers will get off their high horses and see the truth: Curt Schilling belongs.